Mutestock/cphsoft/dbd/uge05/assignment/README.md

     In other words: We can't execute the code, because we don't have the tables in the database, because we can't execute the code, because we don't have the tables in the database, because ... etc...
-    So that's fucking annoying.
+    So that's fucking annoying. - Fixed.
+Compile checking occurs only on macro queries.

     Migration tactic 1 therefore requires an alternative to the query! macros.
-    Possibly execution of an .sql file?

 Constraint: